polygraph-cool/asne/README.md

 * profile pages
 * underlying data points for race
 * start tour button does resume thing when viz is finished loading
+* comparisons to other industries
+* toggles need to match view of viz if use tour buttons

 # queries